 CRP Recertification - CRP participants are required to recertify annually.
 This requirement is waived for one year for customers who receive a LIHEAP grant and assign it to PGW.
-However, they-mustfor each customer who is granted a waiver from the recertification requirement, PGW will review their account to ensure that CRP is still the most beneficial payment available to them.
-The recertification waiver is limited to once every two years, so if the customer receives a LIHEAP grant in successive years, they will need to recertify their CRP agreement in the second year, even if they receive a LIHEAP grant that year.
+However, for each customer who is granted a waiver from the recertification requirement, PGW will review their account to ensure that CRP is still the most beneficial payment available to them.
+The recertification waiver is limited to once every two years, so if the customer receives a LIHEAP grant in successive years, they will need to recertify their CRP agreement in the second year.